 The news came after the sudden resignation of directors Guy Jalland and Michael Johnston following a damning inquiry into the company, which said that Crown was not suitable to hold a gaming licence in New South Wales.

 A report by the Independent Liquor and Gaming Authority that was tabled in state parliament on Tuesday said Crown’s corporate “arrogance” was a key factor in the company turning a blind eye to illegal money laundering at its venues in other states.

-Crown, which is Australia’s biggest casino operator, still appears anxious to acquire a license to run the casino in its $2-billion Barangaroo complex, a gleaming 75-storey tower that is perched on Sydney’s waterfront.
+Crown, which is Australia’s biggest casino operator, still appears anxious to acquire a licence to run the casino in its $2-billion Barangaroo complex, a gleaming 75-storey tower that is perched on Sydney’s waterfront.